mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Connection Shutdown

-Both peers MAY close the connection for variety of reasons.
-If one of the peers wants to close the RoQ connection, the peer can use a QUIC CONNECTION\_CLOSE frame with one of the error codes defined in {{error-handling}}.
+Either peers MAY close the connection for variety of reasons.
+If one of the peers wants to close the RoQ connection, the peer can use a QUIC CONNECTION\_CLOSE frame with one of the error codes defined in
+{{error-handling}}.

 # Congestion Control and Rate Adaptation {#congestion-control}